EngDePal/REST_AI_Server/README.md

         Demos:
             - Telepath Commands: Runs all six robot commands once by utilizing a counter.
 Effectively demonstrates the ability to program the robot in Python
-            - Telepath Skilltree: Utilizing an ontology this plug-in simulates unlocking new robot abilities by using a level counter
+            - Telepath Skilltree: Utilizing an ontology, this plug-in simulates unlocking new robot abilities by using a level counter
             - Telepath Sync: Demonstrates a way to control two robots with the same base code

         Telepath Blueprints - a ontology based approach to dynamic robot control:
-            This plugin relies on a ontology modeling products, their parts, assembly instructions for each and the necessary assembly actions.
+            This plugin relies on a ontology modeling products, their individual parts, assembly instructions for each part and the necessary assembly actions.
 By querying the relations between these elements it is able to determine a correct course of action.
 This might be especially interesting for large and complex processes, since the initial time investment is offset by having a system dynamically adapting to changes in assembly conditions, which is not seen in linear and static robot programs.
 The plug-in offers two example products, a drawing of a house and a stickman.

 _________________________________________